sys-bio/SBbadger/docs/source/quick_start.rst

 Expanded Example
 ----------------

-Now suppose we want to create many models, and with more defined properties.
+Now suppose we want to create many models, and with defined properties.
 The following python script will do just that.

 .. code-block::